Competing Vortex Topologies in Iron-based Superconductors: Appendix F: Vortex Topology in CaKFe As

+In this section, we discuss the vortex topological phase diagram for CaKFe$_4$As$_4$.
 As pointed out by Ref.~\cite{liu_nc_2020}, CaKFe$_4$As$_4$ features an interesting bilayer Fe-As structure and manifests as an alternate stacking of CaFe$_2$As$_2$ and KFe$_2$As$_2$.
 Such a bilayer structure of CaKFe$_4$As$_4$ leads to a Brillouin zone folding along $k_z$ when comparing to its parent compounds Ca(K)Fe$_2$As$_2$, and further enables two copies of TI and DSM bands.
-A schematic sketch for normal-state band structure for CaKFe$_4$As$_4$ is shown in Fig.~\ref{fig:CaKFeAs} (a), following the DFT+DMFT calculation in Ref.~\cite{liu_nc_2020}.
+A schematic sketch for normal-state band structure for CaKFe$_4$As$_4$ is shown in Fig.~\ref{sm-fig9} (a), following the DFT+DMFT calculation in Ref.~\cite{liu_nc_2020}.
 Note that TI \#2 and DP \#2 are essentially a duplicate of TI \#1 and DP \#2, thanks to the Brillouin zone folding, where ``DP" is short for bulk Dirac points.

 The key to map out the vortex phase diagram lies in the identification of phase boundaries.
 As we have discussed in Fig.~3 in the main text, each set of TI or DSM bands will contribute to a pair of phase boundaries.
 As a result, the vortex phase diagram for CaKFe$_4$As$_4$ necessarily consists of 8 critical chemical potentials as the phase boundaries, which we denote as $\mu_{\xi,\pm}$ and $\xi\in\{\text{TI\#1,\ DP\#1,\ TI\#2,\ DP\#2}\}$.
 Therefore, the phase diagram is completely determined by the energy sequence of all eight $\mu_{\xi,\pm}$s.